 The daughter of James Connolly, signatory to the Proclamation of the Republic, and one of the men executed following it, is also buried here.

 The first four names on the list are men killed during the Easter Rising.
 Volunteer John Keely, at the top of the list, was among the defenders of the G.P.O. and was killed by British troops on 24th April 1916.
-Edward Joseph Costello died of wounds in Dublin on 25th April 1916, Andrew Joseph Byrne was killed in action at Boland’s Mill on 27th April 1916, and Andrew Cunningham was shot at Ringend Road, and died on 1st May 1916.
-Three of these men are buried here, but Edward Costello, who actually came from County Armagh in the north, is buried in Glasnevin Cemetery.
+Sean Costello died of wounds received in action on 25th April 1916, and Andrew Joseph Byrne also died of wounds the following day, on 27th April 1916; both men are buried in the 1916 Plot, as we have already seen.
+Andrew Cunningham was shot at Ringend Road, and died on 1st May 1916.
 The circumstances of John Hickey’s death are shrouded in mystery to this day.
 A member of 6th Bn.
 1st Dublin Brigade, IRA, he was found, shot in the abdomen but still alive, on the railway tracks near Merrion Gates crossing on the evening of 12th December 1920, and died two days later.
 He is buried elsewhere in Deansgrange Cemetery.
 Volunteer John Jenkins (and also the last name on the list, Francis Power) I can find no information about.

 Edward ‘Ned’ Dorins, a 23 year old sergeant in 2nd Bn.
 Dublin Brigade, IRA, was shot dead during the Battle of the Custom House on 25th May 1921 (above), and is buried elsewhere in Deansgrange Cemetery.
 Thomas Murphy, 1st Bn.
 2nd Brigade IRA, was shot in the head (official cause of death: shock and disorganisation of the brain following gunshot wounds) and killed on 30th May 1921 (not 31st, it seems) by the Black & Tans as a reprisal for the shooting of Constable Albert Edward Skeats two weeks earlier, the unfortunate policeman dying on 28th May.
 As Skeats had been shot by one Leo Tom Murphy, it may have been a case of mistaken identity.